 NOTICE OF MEETING:

-The Wayne County Property Tax Assessment Board of Appeals will hold Hearing Thursday, December 20, 2018 at 8:15am in the Lower Level Conference Room of the Wayne County Administration Building, 401 East Street, Richmond, Indiana.
+The Property Tax Board of Appeals will hold scheduled Appeal / Exemption Hearings Thursday May 16th, 2019 at 8:30am in the Lower Conference Room of the Wayne County Annex Building.

 The annual date of assessment is January 1st of each given year.
 On this date, the total value of each person’s real and personal property is assessed for tax levy purposes for the current year.